Wedding non-negotiables for couples that know what they want

 Our real couples spilled the beans on what were their firm wedding must-haves — you might be surprised by the wide variety of answers!

 - Adult-only weddings were high on the non-negotiable lists for many couples.
-“Absolutely no kids at our wedding reception,” one respondent stated.
-“It’s a grown-up celebration!”
+Fifty-seven percent put the hard word in, absolutely no kids at the wedding reception.
+There’s white dresses, lots of wine and loud music – it just might not be the sort of place you want your kids!
 If you’re planning an adults-only celebration and need some advice, check out this article for everything you need to know about children at weddings.

 - Accommodations for loved ones.
 “My sister is deaf, so we’re getting an interpreter so she can make a speech,” replied one survey respondent.
 Others expressed that they needed their venue to be wheelchair accessible or to have a quiet space for guests sensitive to stimuli.